Quickly Format an External Hard Drive for Mac and Windows PC

 Some people may ask why create such partitions on Windows rather than Mac.
 That is because there are cases reporting FAT32 (MS-DOS) or exFAT partitions created on Mac did not work well on Windows.

-Please skip to Solution 1: Format External Hard Drive to FAT32 to get steps to create a FAT32 partitions or go back to Step 2: Create exFAT Partition in Windows Disk Management to get operations to create an exFAT partition.
+Please skip to Solution 1: Format External Hard Drive to FAT32 to get steps to create a FAT32 partitions or go back to Step 2: Create exFAT Partition with MiniTool Partition Wizard to get operations to create an exFAT partition.

 Tweet Your New Skills